Ada-GoLib/StdLib/README.md

 fairly extensive Go documentation and examples.

 The intention is to provide a clear and useful functionally tried and tested resource for
 Adaists that will work with any runtime.
-Whilst also providing a learning resource.
+Whilst also providing a learning resource for
+Adaists and even Gophers who wish to explore Ada or create systems with realtime or precise memory requirements.

 The code in this repository is also intended to depend upon and serve as a form of
 documentation for the GNAT standard library whose code is GPL3 with the GCC runtime